chop-dbhi/modeltree/README.md

 ```

 In most cases the way relationships are traversed (the SQL joins that
 occurs) are predictable.
-Thus we can determine the best "path" between
+Thus we can determine the shortest "path" between
 models.

 ```python